ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     export public_variable;

 The `export` statement must be placed outside of function and needs _only variable's name_ and nothing else.
+You can export several variables in one statement if you separate their names with commas.

 Then declare variable's import for other scripts to see, presumably *in the script A header*: